lizardking/LD2410Async/README.md

 - **Callbacks** - are executed when detection data has arrived or when commands complete.
 - **Non-blocking operation** - sensor data is parsed in the background, no polling loops required.

 ---

-## Installation

-You can install this library in two ways:

-### 1. Using Arduino Library Manager (recommended)
-1. Open the Arduino IDE.
-2. Go to **Tools - Manage Libraries...**.
-3. Search for **LD2410Async**.
-4. Click **Install**.

-### 2. Manual installation
-1. Download this repository as a ZIP file.
-2. In the Arduino IDE, go to **Sketch - Include Library - Add .ZIP Library...**, or unzip the file manually into your Arduino `libraries` folder:
-   - Windows: `Documents/Arduino/libraries/`
-   - Linux/macOS: `~/Arduino/libraries/`
-3. Restart the Arduino IDE.

----

 ## Documentation